Board-Certified Urologist

 My father had prostate cancer — when should I start prostate cancer screening?

-Discuss baseline PSA testing with your doctor at age 40-45.
+Discuss baseline PSA testing with your doctor at age 40–45.
 Having a first-degree relative with prostate cancer approximately doubles your risk.
 If your father was diagnosed before age 65, or if you have two or more affected relatives, your risk is even higher and earlier screening is strongly recommended.
+The Prostate Cancer Risk Calculator can help you quantify your individual risk.

 📚 References

-- Rawla P. Epidemiology of prostate cancer.
+1. Rawla P. Epidemiology of prostate cancer.
 World J Oncol.
 2019;10(2):63–89.
+PubMed

-- Kasivisvanathan V, et al. MRI-targeted or standard biopsy for prostate-cancer diagnosis (PRECISION trial).
+2. Kasivisvanathan V, et al. MRI-targeted or standard biopsy for prostate-cancer diagnosis (PRECISION trial).
 N Engl J Med.
 2018;378(19):1767–1777.
+PubMed

-- Catalona WJ, et al. Measurement of prostate-specific antigen in serum as a screening test for prostate cancer.
+3. Catalona WJ, et al. Measurement of prostate-specific antigen in serum as a screening test for prostate cancer.
 N Engl J Med.
 1991;324(17):1156–1161.
+PubMed

-- Gosselaar C, et al. The value of digital rectal examination for screening for prostate cancer in a study with four-year follow-up.
+4. Gosselaar C, et al. The value of digital rectal examination for screening for prostate cancer.
 Eur Urol.
 2009;55(4):804–812.
+PubMed

-- Rebbeck TR, et al. Global patterns of prostate cancer incidence, aggressiveness, and mortality in men of African descent.
+7. Rebbeck TR, et al. Global patterns of prostate cancer incidence, aggressiveness, and mortality in men of African descent.
 Prostate Cancer.
 2013;2013:560857.
+PubMed

-- Schröder FH, et al. Screening and prostate cancer mortality: results of the ERSPC at 13 years of follow-up.
+8. Schröder FH, et al. Screening and prostate cancer mortality: results of the ERSPC at 13 years of follow-up.
 Lancet.
 2014;384(9959):2027–2035.
+PubMed

-- Oesterling JE, et al. Serum prostate-specific antigen in a community-based population of healthy men: establishment of age-specific reference ranges.
+9. Oesterling JE, et al. Serum prostate-specific antigen in a community-based population of healthy men: establishment of age-specific reference ranges.
 JAMA.
 1993;270(7):860–864.
+PubMed

-- Carter HB, et al. Longitudinal evaluation of prostate-specific antigen levels in men with and without prostate disease.
+10. Carter HB, et al. Longitudinal evaluation of prostate-specific antigen levels in men with and without prostate disease.
 JAMA.
 1992;267(16):2215–2220.
+PubMed

-- Benson MC, et al. Prostate specific antigen density: a means of distinguishing benign prostatic hypertrophy and prostate cancer.
+11. Benson MC, et al. Prostate specific antigen density: a means of distinguishing benign prostatic hypertrophy and prostate cancer.
 J Urol.
 1992;147(3 Pt 2):815–816.
+PubMed

-- Grummet JP, et al. Transperineal vs transrectal biopsy of the prostate: a review.
+12. Grummet JP, et al. Transperineal vs transrectal biopsy of the prostate: a review.
 Eur Urol Focus.
 2020;6(4):677–680.
+PubMed

-- Jahn JL, et al. The high prevalence of undiagnosed prostate cancer at autopsy.
+13. Jahn JL, Giovannucci EL, Stampfer MJ.
+The high prevalence of undiagnosed prostate cancer at autopsy: implications for epidemiology and treatment of prostate cancer in the prostate-specific antigen era.
 Int J Cancer.
 2015;137(12):2795–2802.
+PubMed

-- Wilt TJ, et al. Radical prostatectomy versus observation for localised prostate cancer (PIVOT trial).
+14. Wilt TJ, et al. Radical prostatectomy versus observation for localized prostate cancer (PIVOT trial).
 N Engl J Med.
 2012;367(3):203–213.
+PubMed

-- Hamdy FC, et al. 10-year outcomes after monitoring, surgery, or radiotherapy for localised prostate cancer (ProtecT trial).
+15. Hamdy FC, et al. 10-year outcomes after monitoring, surgery, or radiotherapy for localized prostate cancer (ProtecT trial).
 N Engl J Med.
 2016;375(15):1415–1424.
+PubMed

-- Thompson IM, et al. Prevalence of prostate cancer among men with a prostate-specific antigen level ≤4.0 ng per milliliter.
+16. Thompson IM, et al. Prevalence of prostate cancer among men with a prostate-specific antigen level ≤4.0 ng per milliliter.
 N Engl J Med.
 2004;350(22):2239–2246.
+PubMed

 Dr. Muhammad Khalid